GiorgioBelli/Accunniscila/README.md

 # Accunniscila
-Ordering pizza website with seasoning customization.
+Pizza ordering website with seasoning customization.

 ## Demo
-Website is available at [link](http://217.61.121.77:8000/)

-## Usage
-Download folder and launch the project with python manage.py runserver <ip>:<port>
+### Launch with docker
+You can launch the application with docker-compose running `"docker-compose up"` from the root directory.
+The command will starts two containers, one for the application and one for the database.
+There is no persistency so if you restart the application all the data will be lost

+### Launch with Python/Django
+After the repo is downloaded, from the go inside the `"src/Accunniscila"` folder and run the command inside `"entry_point.sh"`